uksf/modpack/addons/gear/README.md

 # Gear

-Contains all weapon additions, tweaks, configurations used by all custom factions and units.
+Contains all gear additions, tweaks, configurations used by all custom factions and units.